bither/bither-doc/faq-English.md

 Select the address you want to remove -> detail three dots button to the top right corner of the interface ->Private Key Management -> moved to the Recycle Bin

-####7.bither flow relatively large consumption Why?
+####7.Why microblogging traffic consumed relatively large?
 How to solve this problem?

-bitherWallet is based on P2P networks to keep pace, the traffic may be more, but certainly not browse microblogging, browse letter circle of friends spent traffic, if you flow under very tight, and there is no WIFI in the situation can be:
+bither is based on P2P networks to keep pace, the traffic may be more, but certainly is far less than brush Sina weibo and read the news spent traffic, if you traffic under very tight, and there is no WIFI in the situation can be:

 Settings button -> Advanced Options -> Network Setting -> Sync over wifi only